alexeypegov/learnmor.se/README.md

+# learnmor.se

-Just a simple project to learn how to hear a Morse code
+Just a simple tool to learn how to hear a Morse code

-#h3 Build
+# Build
 1. install node
 2. Run `npm install`
 3. Run `gulp` in the root directory